 - Door wreaths

 Door wreaths are one of those things that adds the personal inviting touch to your home.
 When I walk up to someone’s house for the first time and see a simple wreath wrapped with some burlap and fake hydrangeas with their initial on it, I just immediately feel welcome!
 Think about different ways you can customize them—maybe create a line of wreaths in the colors of college or professional football teams.
-If you’re at all crafty, you can definitely make extra money selling them!
+If you’re craft at all, you can definitely make extra money selling these!
 If you’ve never made a wreath before, ask your local craft store for a lesson.

 - Soaps, lotions and beauty products

 There are all kinds of different recipes for these online!
 Here’s a super simple sugar scrub recipe that I used to make gifts for my girlfriends as gifts—and they loved it!
 Just think about what your unique position can be within this space—what will your soap or beauty product do for your customer?
 That’s the angle you want to lead with in your marketing.

 Have you ever searched for a costume on Etsy?
 If you haven’t, let me just tell you: There is some good money to be made here!
 There are thousands of variations of “Elsa costumes” on Etsy, for example, and each one adds its own flair to her beloved sparkly blue dress.
 So if you have a sewing machine and a little imagination, there’s room for you too!

 Every holiday season when Matt and I get invited to an ugly sweater party, I have the hardest time finding the perfect sweater.
 Many stores sell Christmas sweaters that are trying to be too cute, which is even more awkward (and not in the ironic way) because it’s not quite ugly enough but it’s definitely not cute!